Why You Feel Emotionally Drained – And How to Recover

 1. Chronic Stress Without Recovery

 Your nervous system never rests.
-Stress hormones like cortisol and adrenaline remain high.
+Chronic stress can contribute to prolonged activation of stress responses involving hormones such as cortisol and adrenaline.
 As time passes, your body and mind become depleted.

 2. Emotional Labor Without Boundaries